hanjustin/hanjustin/README.md

 ## Conflict Resolution in Relationships:

-Fawning prioritizes seeking safety in relationships by relinquishing power & control and agreeing to the demands of others.
+Fawning prioritizes seeking safety by agreeing to the demands of others and relinquishing power & control in relationships.

 <table>
   <tr>